tanner-johnson2718/MEME_OS/README.md

 - [X] Archived buildroot build system and linux source
 - [X] Set of out of tree user apps that are "compiled" into image
 - [ ] Set of out of tree kernel mods that are "compiled" into image
-- [ ] Script to create boilder plate for new user apps
+- [X] Script to create boiler plate for new user apps
-- [ ] Script to create boilder plate for new kernel modules
+- [ ] Script to create boiler plate for new kernel modules
 - [X] Set of scripts to build and clean from scratch
+- [X] Set of scripts to iterativly build apps without rebuilding entire tool chain and kernel
-- [ ] Set of scripts to iterativly build apps and kernel modules without rebuilding entire tool chain and kernel
+- [ ] Set of scripts to iterativly build kernel modules without rebuilding entire tool chain and kernel
 - [X] Script to rebuild kernel only
 - [X] Saved out of tree i.e. custom linux and buildroot .config